juniorgasparotto/SysCommand/documentation/en.md

 Some error!!!
 ```

-In the example above the control passed to who implemented the events and each of the events were run on your order.
+In the above example, note that the control passed to who implemented the events.

-By default in insert a handler called `SysCommand.ConsoleApp.Handlers.DefaultApplicationHandler` which is responsible for the `outputs` standard engine and `erros` controls.
-This handler is responsible to print the line "Return MyAction" from the output above.
+By default, we have the handler `SysCommand.ConsoleApp.Handlers.DefaultApplicationHandler` that is added automatically.
+This handler is responsible for the `outputs` standard engine and `erros` controls.
+This was the responsible print the line "Return MyAction" from the output above.
 To turn it off and have full control of the events, simply disable the flag `addDefaultAppHandler = false` in the constructor.

 ```csharp
 new App(addDefaultAppHandler: false).Run(args);